Borgund Stave Church: Interior

 The medieval interior of the stave church is almost untouched, save for its restorations and repairs, though the medieval crucifix was removed after the Reformation.
 The original wooden floor and the benches that run along the walls of the nave are largely intact, together with a medieval stone altar and a box-shaped baptismal font in soapstone.
 The pulpit is from the period 1550–1570 and the altarpiece dates from 1654, while the frame around the tablet is dated to 1620.
 The painting on the altarpiece shows the crucifixion in the centre, flanked by the Virgin Mary on the left and John the Baptist on the right.
 In the tympanum field, a white dove hovers on a blue background.
 Below the painting is an inscription with golden letters on a black background.
 A sacrament from the period 1550–1570 in the same style as the pulpit is also preserved.
 A restoration of the building was carried out in the early 1870s, led by the architect Christian Christie, who removed benches, a second-floor gallery with seating, a ceiling over the chancel, and various windows including two large windows on the north and south sides.
 As the goal was to return the church to pre-Reformation condition, all post-Reformation interior paintwork was also removed.

 Images from the 1990s show deer antlers hung on the lower, east-facing pillars.
 A local story claims that this is all that remains of a whole stuffed reindeer, shot when it tried to enter during a Mass.
 A travelogue from 1668 claims that a reindeer was shot during a sermon "when it marched like a wizard in front of the other animal carcasses".

 Bell tower

 To the south of the church is a free-standing stave-work bell tower that covers remnants of the mediaeval foundry used to cast the church bell.
 It was probably built in the mid-13th century.
-It is Norway's only remaining free-standing stave-work bell tower.It was given a new door around the year 1700 but this was removed and not replaced at some time between the 1920s and 1940s, leaving the foundry pit was exposed.
+It is Norway's only remaining free-standing stave-work bell tower.It was given a new door around the year 1700 but this was removed and not replaced at some time between the 1920s and 1940s, leaving the foundry pit exposed.
 To preserve the interior, new walls were built as cladding on the outside of the stave walls in the 1990s.
 One of the medieval bells is on display in the new Borgund church.